-This draft is revised 7/14/2020 and published for discussion purposes only.
+This draft is dated July 2020 and published for discussion purposes only.
 The engagement agreement has evolved since the date of publication.

 I am asking you to do two things: 1) Read both parts of the agreement when they arrive separately, 2) Reply with “AGREED/SIGNED” to each part to begin our work together, indicating that you understand and agree to these details.
 Please ask me to discuss, clarify or change any of the details that you do not understand and agree to as part of our work plan.